metekaya/news-feed-app/README.md

 ---

-Thank you for using the Personalized News Feed App!
+Thank you for using the Spotlight!
 I hope you enjoy your personalized news experience.